annrybakova/FootballTeam/README.md

-- CustomLinkedList<T> - A custom implementation of a linked list with basic operations Contains a private inner Node<T> class with encapsulated data Provides methods like add, get, remove, size, and isEmpty Full encapsulation with proper getters and setters
+- CustomLinkedList<T> - A custom implementation of a linked list with basic operations Contains a private inner Node<T> class with encapsulated data Provides methods like add, get, remove, and print
+Full encapsulation with proper getters and setters

 - Competititon<T extends Game> - Generic game management using collection Queue for scheduling games